 K: It is such a huge misconception, that I cannot even get my head around it at times.
 I remember the first time I went to the zoo, getting into trouble because I burst into tears, but I could not help it, all those animals locked in little prisons, it upset me so much.
 Neurotypicals* seem to only be able to have certain forms of empathy, for those close to them for example, which to me is equally odd.
 Just because I do not instantly respond the way someone neurotypical does, does not mean I do not feel things just as strongly.

-*neurotypical, abbreviated sometimes to NT is a word which means non autistic coined by the autistic community.
+*neurotypical, abbreviated sometimes to NT is a word which means not neurodivergent/non autistic coined by the community.